Understanding World or Predicting Future? A Comprehensive Survey of World Models: Implicit Representation of the External World

 Besides training or fine-tuning specialized language-based world models, LLMs and MLLMs can be directly deployed to understand the world environment in decision-making tasks.
 For example, Long et al.~\cite{long2024discuss} propose a multi-expert scheme to handle visual language navigation tasks.
 They construct a standardized discussion process where eight LLM-based experts participate to generate the final movement decision.
 An abstract world model is constructed from the discussion and further imagination (of future states) of the experts to support action generation.
 Zhao et al.~\cite{zhao2024over} further combine LLMs and open-vocabulary detection to construct the relationship between multi-modal signals and key information in navigation.
 They propose an omni-graph to capture the structure of the local space as the world model for the navigation task.
 Meanwhile, Yang et al.~\cite{yang2024rila} utilize an LLM-based imaginative assistant to infer the global semantic graph as the world model based on the environment perception, and another reflective planner to directly generate actions.

+Recent works have continued to enhance this paradigm by addressing specific challenges, such as those found in web navigation, as exemplified by the research on web agents~\cite{chae2024web, qiao2024agent}.
+Chae et al.~\cite{chae2024web} developed a World-model-augmented (WMA) agent that improves web navigation by predicting action outcomes via a novel transition-focused observation abstraction, addressing complex issues like irreversible actions such as purchasing non-refundable flight tickets.
+Similarly, Qiao et al.~\cite{qiao2024agent} proposed a parametric World Knowledge Model (WKM) that provides agents with both prior global knowledge and dynamic local knowledge, effectively mitigating common problems like blind trial-and-error and hallucinatory actions.

-\textbf{Modular Usage of LLM World Models} Although taking LLM outputs as actions directly is straightforward in application and deployment, the decision quality in such a scheme heavily relies on the reasoning ability of the LLM itself.
-It can be further improved by integrating LLM-based world models as modules with other effective planning algorithms.
+\textbf{Modular Usage of LLM World Models.} Although taking LLM outputs as actions directly is straightforward in application and deployment, the decision quality in such a scheme heavily relies on the reasoning ability of the LLM itself.
+Although this year has witnessed the large potential of LLM reasoning capability~\cite{xu2025towards}, it can be further improved by integrating LLM-based world models as modules with external model-based verifiers or other effective planning algorithms~\cite{kambhampati2024position}.

+Guan et al.\cite{guan2023leveraging} extract explicit world models by prompting GPT-4 to generate and iteratively refine PDDL domain descriptions, then pair these models with off-the-shelf planners, yielding good planning performance with much less human intervention.
 Xiang et al.\cite{xiang2024language} deploys an embodied agent in a world model, the simulator of VirtualHome~\cite{puig2018virtualhome}, where the corresponding embodied knowledge is injected into LLMs.
 To better plan and complete specific goals, they propose a goal-conditioned planning schema where Monte Carlo Tree Search (MCTS) is utilized to search for the true embodied task goal.
 Lin et al.\cite{lin2024learningmodelworldlanguage} introduce an agent, Dynalang, which learns a multimodal world model to predict future text and image representations, and which learns to act from imagined model rollouts.
 The policy learning stage utilizes an actor-critic algorithm purely based on the previously generated multimodal representations.
 Liu et al.~\cite{liu2024reasonfutureactnow} further cast reasoning in LLMs as learning and planning in Bayesian adaptive Markov decision processes (MDPs).
 LLMs, like the world model, perform in an in-context manner within the actor-critic updates of MDPs.
 The proposed RAFA framework shows significantly increased performance in multiple complex reasoning tasks and environments, such as ALFWorld~\cite{shridhar2020alfworld}.